Simatwa/free-proxies/README.md

 # free-proxies
-Free to use http, socks4 and socks5 proxies updated every 6 hours.
+Free to use http and socks5 proxies updated every 6 hours.

+Lastly updated